neo-project/neo-dev-portal/docs/n3/foundation/Wallets.md

 The db3 wallet is commonly used in wallets of the exchange to facilitate a large amount of account information storage and the retrieval queries.

 A db3 wallet file uses SQLite to store data, and the file name extension is `.db3`.
-There are four tables created in a db3 file：
+There are four tables created in db3 file：

 - Account